USC offers short courses in seven languages

 Registration is now open for short courses in seven languages – Chinese (Mandarin), French, German, Italian, Indonesian, Japanese and Spanish.

-The eight-week courses will be held at USC’s Sippy Downs campus from 6.15-8.15pm on Tuesdays, starting 2 August.
+The eight-week courses will be held at USC’s Sippy Downs campus.

 Lecturer in Education Dr Peter Grainger said the introductory courses would cover basic conversation and culture appreciation.